Labapo in China

 Pray that God intervenes in their lives and helps them understand his value and worth in our lives.

-Pray that their hearts soften up to know more and accept Jesus as their Lord and savior.
+Pray their hearts be softened to Jesus, their true Lord and savior.

 Pray for a church planting movement to rise up in the Labapo homeland.